-If you think you might have ADHD, the only way to know for sure, is to get a diagnosis.
+Most importantly, if you think you might have ADHD, the only way to know for sure, is to get a diagnosis.
 The Hallowell Centers offer a variety of diagnostic and assessment tools to help us evaluate and understand your specific needs.
 Getting started is easy.
 Simply request a 15 minute telephone inquiry with our new patient specialist at a Hallowell Center location convenient to you.

 Read one woman’s “aha” moment about adult ADHD in ADDitude Magazine’s article, “There’s No Way I could Have ADHD.
 Right?“